Aithosa/Notes/C++/Problem_to_Cpp_TDD.md

 On Ubuntu

-## installing of GoogleMock
+## 1. installing of GoogleMock

-1. download
+### 1.1 download

-when I access `http://code/google.com/p/googlemock/downloads/list`, I have been redriected to `https://github.com/google/googlemock`, and this page tells that * the googlemock project has been absorbed into the GoogleTest project. * .
+When I access `http://code/google.com/p/googlemock/downloads/list`, I have been redriected to `https://github.com/google/googlemock`, and this page tells that * the googlemock project has been absorbed into the GoogleTest project. * .

 Then I open `https://github.com/google/googletest`, found it contains both gooletest and googlemock, so I use `git clone https://github.com/google/googletest.git` to download them all.

-here is what I get:
+Here is what I get:
 ```bash
 git clone https://github.com/google/googletest.git
 cd googletest